Dario-Maglio/CMPDA/Manim_and_LaTex/README.rst

 Manim and LaTex
 ===============

-In this folder there are LaTex models and Manim scripts for the presentation of contents in an alternative way.
+LaTex models and Manim scripts for the presentation of contents in an alternative way.

 To execute the code and display media: